jeremyyew/chartjs-vis-dashboard/frontend/README.md

 ### New approach: global store and `PdfGenerator` class
 The class `PdfGenerator` in `utils` uses `html2canvas` to  transform the html elements created with `chartjs` to `canvas` elements, and then saves them in a pdf document.
 It takes care of formatting, margins, styling, etc.

-We use a global store object to keep track of all the charts and whether each is included or not - this helps us avoid having to
+We use a global store object to keep track of all the charts and whether each is included or not - this helps us avoid having to:
  - declare chart-printing-related information at the `App` level and pass them as props to individual components through `ResultTabs` to each tab, and
   - use events to trigger changes in chart info in the parent from child, effectively decoupling each set of charts from the main App.

+Currently, we avoid storing the caption data, and simply access the caption text in the DOM via `document.getElementById(CHART_ID).nextElementSibling.innerText;`.
+This is a weak assumption but greatly simplifies the process.

 ### Usage at viz component level:
 1. Register the chart `id`'s in the global store at the `created()` hook: